-This Italian Stuffed Shells recipe is perfect for date night, or for weeknight dinners with the family.
-Everyone will love these cheese stuffed pasta shells!
+This Italian Stuffed Shells recipe is simple enough for weeknight dinners and fancy enough for a date night at home.
+No matter the occasion, everyone loves these cheese stuffed pasta shells!

 Be sure to see the recipe card below for full ingredients & instructions!

-Italian stuffed shells with ground beef and cheese (three kinds) is really easy to make.
+Stuffed shells with ground beef and three kinds of cheese are so easy to make!
 Here’s a quick overview of the recipe:

 - Brown the beef and make the meat sauce.